emaphp/backbone.tango/README.md

 ```

 <br/>
-We still need to provide some styles.
 Notification templates receive an additional argument called *cssClass* that is generated on runtime and contains a string with the predefined CSS classes for that element.
 We could redefine our template like this.

 <br/>
 ```html